-St. John Street is one of Perth’s most iconic areas.
-The glorious St John’s Kirk backs onto this beautiful pedestrianised street, lending the area an air of historicism that merges effortlessly with the laid-back atmosphere of a continental shopping promenade.
+When you shop on St. John Street, you do so on one of Perth’s most iconic areas.
+The glorious St John’s Kirk backs onto this beautiful pedestrianised street, lending the area an air of history that somehow merges effortlessly with the laid-back atmosphere of a continental shopping promenade.

-So let us guide you along St John Street, and illustrate to you how it’s earned its well-deserved reputation as one of our Small City’s shopping hotspots.
-We hit up all St John has to offer - check out our video below, too!
+Pour a gin (it is the official drink of the street after all) and let us guide you along St John Street, proving without doubt how it earned its well-deserved reputation as one of our Small City’s shopping hotspots.

 This one’s for the romantics.
 St John Street houses three of the city’s oldest and most respected jewellers at its heart: together, they offer an array of contemporary designer brands and stunning antique treasures.

 With over 80 years in business, you could say TB Mitchells know a thing or two about the jewellery trade – to put it lightly.
 With over 100 (!) years of collective experience between the staff here, and a range of brands – including some exclusive brands like Omega that you won’t find anywhere else in Perth – you’re in very capable hands.

 Another old romantic guaranteed to make your heart skip a beat, Cairncross were founded all the way back in 1869.
 To this day they are an independent family jeweller that deals in extravagance, with a knowledgeable and warm service.
 Notable too is that they are a stockist of many luxury brands including Rolex, and they are one of only two shops in the United Kingdom with a license to sell natural Scottish River Pearls.